stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldtoc/get_customstyles/_index.md

 ---
+title: Aspose::Words::Fields::FieldToc::get_CustomStyles method
-title: get_CustomStyles
+linktitle: get_CustomStyles
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets a list of styles other than the built-in heading styles to include in the table of contents.
+description: Aspose::Words::Fields::FieldToc::get_CustomStyles method.
+Gets or sets a list of styles other than the built-in heading styles to include in the table of contents in C++.
 type: docs
 weight: 40
 url: /cpp/aspose.words.fields/fieldtoc/get_customstyles/